NataliaMunozC/NataliaMunozC/README.md

       },
       databases: ["PostgreSQL"],
    },
-   currentOccupation: ["Finishing Full Stack Web Developmet bootcamp at Henry","Looking for a job in Tech world"], };
+   currentOccupation: ["Working as a Front end developer at Tropykus"], };
 ```